Atuatuca: Atuatuca Eburonum

 The exact location of Eburonean stronghold remains uncertain, but it is almost certainly not the same as Tungrorum since no evidence of human settlement before the end of the first century BC have been found there.
 The location of the stronghold has been highly debated among scholars since the middle of the 20th century.
 In the words of Edith Wightman, "changes which took place after Caesar, involving new folk from across the Rhine and reorganization of existing peoples, make localization difficult."

 Caesar describes Atuatuca as a castellum ('fort, stronghold, shelter') located in the middle of the Eburonean territory, between the Meuse and the Rhine rivers.
 However, one cannot exclude a location west of the Meuse, since Caesar also states that the land of the Eburones bordered on that of the Menapii, and that there were Eburones living close to the "Ocean", which may suggest that a number of them lived west of this river.

-Vanvinckenroye has proposed the plateau of Caster at Kanne, situated between the Meuse and the Jeker river, around 15km east of Tongeren, as the most likely place for the Eburonean stronghold.
+Vanvinckenroye has proposed the plateau of Caster at Kanne, situated between the Meuse and the Jeker river, around 15 km east of Tongeren, as the most likely place for the Eburonean stronghold.
 An excavation of the place revealed that fortifications had twice been made in the 1st century BC.
 This may explain why the old name of the central place of the Eburones, Atuatuca, was adopted by the newly founded Roman civitas of the Tungri, Atuatuca Tungrorum, located nearby.

 Atuatuca Tungrorum

 The Roman-era Atuatuca Tungrorum was located in the Jeker valley, between the Scheldt and the Meuse basins.
 The settlement is estimated to have reached 60ha during the pre-Flavian era, around 100ha in the 2nd and 3rd centuries AD, then around 50ha during the 4th and 5th centuries.

-A first wall, dated to the mid-2nd century AD, had a perimeter of 1,600m, and a second, built in the in the early 4th century, had a perimeter of 2,604m and a thickness of 3.20m.
+A first wall, dated to the mid-2nd century AD, had a perimeter of 4,544 m, and a second, built in the early 4th century, had a perimeter of 2,604m and a thickness of 3.20m.
 Horrea were located southwest of Tungrorum, just outside the first wall, and depended on the Roman army rather than on the city.